-The social organization of Adat Perpatih is founded on the following principles.
+The social organization of Adat Perpatih is founded on the following principles:

-- (1) Descent is traced through the female line, i.e. the kinship system is matrilineal. - (2) Based on the matrilineal principle, the society is divided into clans (suku) and lineages (perut).
+- (1) Descent is traced through the female line i.e. the kinship system is matrilineal. - (2) Based on the matrilineal principle, the society is divided into clans (Suku) and lineages (Perut).
 There are twelve clans, each with a distinct name of its own and headed by an elder known locally as the Lembaga.
-Each clan is further divided into lineages, each of which is headed by a Buapak.
-The position of clan elders is held by men.

-- (3) Each clan is allocated a specific acreage of ancestral land which is registered in the name of its female members and transmitted through them.
-Male members of the clan have usufructory rights over the land. - (4) Each clan and lineage practises exogamy, i.e. prohibition of intra-group marriage.
-However, what constitutes an exogamic unit varies, in some cases a clan, in others a lineage. - (5) Transmission of titles and statuses is through the female line. - (6) Residence is matrilocal or uxorilocal, i.e. the man leaves his natal place after marriage and resides in his wife's kampung.
+Each clan, is further divided into lineages, each of which is headed by a Buapak.
+The position of clan elders is held by men. - (3) Each clan has an allotted amount of ancestral land which is registered in the name of its female members and transmitted through them.
+Male members of the clan have usufructory rights over the land. - (4) Each clan and lineage practises exogamy i.e. prohibition on intra-group marriage.
+However, what constitutes an exogamic unit varies, in some cases a clan, in others a lineage. - (5) Transmission of titles and status is through the female line. - (6) Residence is matrilocal or uxorilocal i.e. the man leaves his natal place after marriage and resides in his wife's kampong.